 PRACTICE PRONUNCIATION – VOICE RECORDING

 Transparent Language EveryVoice.
-Record your own voice and compare it to native speaker pronunciation.
+Record your voice and compare it to native speaker pronunciation.

 Rocket Italian Online Voice Registration.
-Record your own voice and compare it to native speaker pronunciation.
+Record your voice and compare it to native speaker pronunciation.

 iOS Voice Memo App.
-Record your own voice while you’re speaking or reading aloud and evaluate yourself.
+Record your voice while you’re speaking or reading aloud and evaluate yourself.

 JOIN A CONVERSATION GROUP/FIND A LANGUAGE PARTNER

 Learning a language is all about making conversation.
 So go out there and find a language partner.
 Trust me.
-It is the best way you can break through inhibitions and start feeling comfortable with speaking.
+It is the best way to break through inhibitions and start feeling comfortable speaking.
 A private tutor will also help with enunciation, word emphasis, and phonic recognition.